-That is until Wane changes the subject.
+That is until Wayne changes the subject.

 ‘But… but the Herbalife thing?
 You had the exclusive franchise for our region?’

-‘And if we want a good financial outcome, we’re both going to have to think on our feet right now, y’understand?’
+‘Babe: most of sales is thinking on your feet, yeah, and if we want a good financial outcome, we’re both going to have to think on our feet right now.
+Like RIGHT now.’

 I don’t get what the fuck he’s on about but I nod anyway.